 Ushering in Innovation

-The Center for Educational Improvement (CEI) has expanded our reach, capability, and vision since Dr. Christine Mason started CEI as a nonprofit in in 2010.
+The Center for Educational Improvement (CEI) has expanded our reach, capability, and vision since Dr. Christine Mason started CEI as a nonprofit organization in 2010.
 CEI initially focused on instructional leadership and school improvement in schools overseas and urban schools in Washington, DC, and Ohio.
 Much of our work was with students who were four to seven years behind academically’”often from some of our nation’s poorest neighborhoods.

 CEI is continuing to proactively engage our audiences with ideas for staying ahead, moving ahead, and thriving, even in the midst of educational debates, confusion, and chaos.
 We urge educational leaders to hold true to ideas that promote the dignity and worth of each individual student, initiatives that further hope, and decisions that empower building leaders and staff.

 Early on, we intentionally engaged in school improvement initiatives funded by federal and state mandates.
 Our other focus back then was two-fold: